15 Best Places to Live in Texas in 2024

 • Bike Score: 42

-This laid-back coastal city is among the best cities in Texas to live in, with outdoor lovers that flock to the area for miles of beaches and waterfront fun like kiteboarding, snorkeling, and surfing.
-Cool off in Corpus Christi with two local water parks and enjoy the great historical sites, such as the USS Lexington or Britton-Evans Centennial House, or head to the Corpus Christi Symphony Orchestra and Texas Jazz Festival at Heritage Park for cultural offerings.
+This laid-back coastal city has stunning views that make outdoor lovers flock to its beaches.
+You'll find miles of waterfront fun like kiteboarding, snorkeling, and surfing.
+Cool off in Corpus Christi with two local water parks and enjoy the great historical sites, such as the USS Lexington or Britton-Evans Centennial House.
+Head to the Corpus Christi Symphony Orchestra and Texas Jazz Festival at Heritage Park for cultural offerings.
+From coast to city center, you'll always have a lot to do living in Corpus Christi.

-Luckily, Corpus Christi is less expensive than some of the other best cities to live in Texas, and, as a bonus, you get to live near the waterfront.
-So whether you want to have some fun or settle in for quiet family life, you can find the best of both worlds in Corpus Christi.
+Luckily, Corpus Christi is less expensive than some of the other best cities to live in Texas, and, as a bonus, you get to live near the beach.

 Corpus Christi, TX